 - Salon management courses – Before opening your own salon, you may want to consider a management course.
 There are a range of Foundation (Fda) and Bachelors (BA Hons) degrees in salon management available across the UK, that teach business management skills.

-Another consideration when opening a hair salon, is that you may need to register your beauty business with your local council so that they can check you are following healthy and safety regulations.
+Another consideration when opening a hair salon, is that you may need to register your beauty business with your local council so that they can check you are following health and safety regulations.
 These rules include making sure your premises are clean, well-lit and well-ventilated; making sure you take precautions against infection or contamination; making sure your staff work hygienically and use equipment efficiently; and proving that you have public liability insurance.
 One of the most important laws which hairdressers must abide by relates to the handling and application of hair dyes and shampoos, as some can be hazardous, causing conditions such as dermatitis.

 It’s possible that the council will want to charge a fee and check the premises before they issue a certificate of registration.
 Once you have the certificate, you must display a copy in the salon, where it can be seen by customers.